eduP2P/common/test_suite/README.md

 ### System test-specific requirements

-Running the system tests requires root privileges, since network namespaces are created to simulate isolated networks, and commands are executed in the context of these namespaces.
+Running the system tests requires root privileges in order to execute commands in the context of network namespaces created during the system tests.
 Therefore, the system tests contain some commands run with sudo, and running the system tests may result in being prompted to enter your password.

 Furthermore, the system tests require a few command-line tools to be installed.
 The list of tools is found in